Take AISafety.info’s 3 minute survey to help inform our strategy and priorities

 Many other science and technology leaders have worried about superintelligence for years.
 Late astrophysicist Stephen Hawking said in 2014 that superintelligence “could spell the end of the human race.”
 In 2019, Bill Gates described himself as “in the camp that is concerned about superintelligence” and stated that he “[doesn't] understand why some people are not concerned”.
 Russell, Hinton, Bengio, and Gates have all signed the Statement on AI Risk letter.

-The recent visible progress in AI, and the prominence of serious discussions about AI causing human extinction, have caused many people to join Snoop Dogg in asking, “[are] we in a f*cking movie right now?”
+The rapid progress in AI, and the prominence of serious discussions about AI causing human extinction, have caused many people to join Snoop Dogg in asking, “[are] we in a f*cking movie right now?”
 This sentiment is understandable, but no, this is not a movie.

 1. Of course, experts can be wrong, and deference to experts isn't a substitute for reasoning about the underlying issues. ↩︎